 Cycle to Banao, an agricultural town, and visit a specialist in genetic cattle breeding for a brief conference.
 Cycle to the south coast and Manaca Iznaga, just outside colonial Trinidad.

 Our ride ends at the Manaca Iznaga entrance.
 Lunch in one of our favorite Trinidad paladars before walking tour of the colonial center including visits to and exchanges with local artists in their private galleries.
 Trinidad is an artesan’s city with special focus on ceramics and needlework in their local traditions.
 Our group’s accommodations for the next two evenings will be at two privately-operated installations called Hostal Lola and La Casona, bordering the historic center of Trinidad.

 BB, LB, DB | (53 km/32.9 mi)

 We’ll catch a former sugar train through the fields (former plantations) to Manaca Iznaga.
+We usually add the caveat (if it’s operating), but so far, so good with the train service this season.
+They installed a new Russian diesel engine, which is apparently more reliable than its predecessor, we’re told.
 The 45-m tower was built in 1816 by Alejo Iznaga Borrell to oversee slaves in the surrounding sugarcane fields.
 In its day, the area’s irrigation system built by his brother was extensive and integral for the family’s agricultural expansion.